 As previously noted, each organization has its unique QA process, and some companies may conduct this review early on, sometimes before any front-end work has been completed.
 This check confirms that the site works as it should, and while it includes components of UX, it is usually treated as a separate stage.

-Custom Functionality Review: As previously said, this is the process by which any custom-built/coded features are tested for functionality and to see if the way people would interact with it is acceptable.
+6. Custom Functionality Review: As previously said, this is the process by which any custom-built/coded features are tested for functionality and to see if the way people would interact with them is acceptable.

 The foundation of development